BlondeBurrito/voronoi_mosaic/README.md

 *NB: a concept of tolerance is built into some of the 3d calculations to handle cases where points within a data set are close together, however, if points within the data set are extremely close together then due to floating point arithmetic the conditions for a tetrahedron to be Delaunay can break down and cause undesirable face intersections across sliver (narrow) tetrahedra*

 <details>
-<summary>3d usage minimised until API work complete, the enclosed functions are subject to change and some may ont fucntion as expected yet</summary>
+<summary>3d usage minimised until API work complete, the enclosed functions are subject to change and some may not fucntion as expected yet</summary>

 #### Delaunay